 In an effort to expand the range of historic buildings to be considered eligible for State and Federal Historic Tax Credits (HTC’s), OHP recently initiated a survey and draft nomination of downtown properties to be included in a new National Register District.
 The pilot survey was launched in 2015, revealing a large portion of downtown which was potentially eligible for designation as a National Register District.

 OHP staff prepared a draft nomination in 2016 in consultation with the Texas Historical Commission which lists 197 contributing buildings, structures, and objects including the River Walk.
-The San Antonio Downtown and River Walk Historic District was approved by the State Board of Review at its September 17 meeting in Alpine, TX.
-The nomination can currently be viewed on the THC website.
+The San Antonio Downtown and River Walk Historic District was approved by the State Board of Review at its September 17 meeting in Alpine, TX and officially listed on the National Register of Historic Places on February 23, 2018!

 View the nominated district boundaries (PDF)

 Two public meetings where held in August and November of 2015 to inform property owners of the initiative and the opportunity to use the Historic Tax Credits.
 A FAQ resulting from those meetings is listed below.
 OHP will continue to host informational meetings for property owners interested in utilizing the Historic Tax Credits.

 Results of Public Q&A Sessions: